Our agents talk full-family approaches to engaging kids with disabilities and the value of intergenerational learning.

 Where next?
 Supporting your family engagement planning

-If you’re feeling as inspired and fired up as we are, head over to our Engaging Families page to find out more about the support we can offer in understanding and developing your family audiences.
+If you’re feeling as inspired and fired up as we are, head over to LINK to find out more about the support we can offer in understanding and developing your family audiences.

 Featured in the February edition of The Learning Diaries.
 Aimed at those working in learning, engagement or participation in the cultural sector, this newsletter will share updates from our team on sector events, ideas from some of our projects and links to new research.
 To receive The Learning Diaries, visit the sign up page.